Gifts and invitations

 The Group does not tolerate any form of corruption, whether public or private, active or passive, direct or indirect.
 The Group is committed to conducting its business honestly, not to improperly influence a business partner, an official or any other natural or legal person.

-In business relationships, the exchange of gifts or hospitality can affect the independent judgment of employees in their dealings with external partners.
-Likewise, the Group has undertaken not to accept any hospitality or invitation which could harm its reputation.
+In business relationships, the exchange of gifts or hospitality can affect the independent judgment of employees in their dealings with external partners (clients, suppliers, other types of third parties).
+Likewise, the Group has undertaken not to accept any hospitality or invitation which could harm its reputation and has published a Group Directive in this matter.

 cadeaux_et_invitations@2x